-This advice is for babies and children up to the end of primary school, usually the age of 12 or 13.
+This advice is for babies and children up to the end of secondary school, usually the age of 18.

 If your child has symptoms of COVID-19 (coronavirus) or has been in close contact with someone who has COVID-19, keep them at home.
 They may need to be tested for COVID-19.